 - Use project management tools to have an open route of communication at all times.
 This will enable you to offer advice/requests/guidance that you might not offer in a formal meeting setting.

 - Analyze how each of your team members prefers to receive and give feedback.
 Then, use a more personalized approach to increase the efficiency of your communication with the team as a whole.

 Finally, always make an effort to offer praise to your team.
 You can use an email or do this during one-on-one meetings.

-You should also read up on other tips for running a meeting.
+It would help if you also read up on other tips for running a meeting.
 This will help you make the most out of every opportunity presented.

 Introverts are more observant and well-suited for long-term planning.
 Therefore, you should build your team’s strategy using those and any other valuable qualities you possess.

 Note that introverts are also solitary people by nature.
 Research indicates that this can make a person more capable of empathy.
 Therefore, you have a unique opportunity to understand your team members truly.
 You can use this to help each team member realize their full potential.
 Therefore, you will boost the productivity of the entire team.

 A stereotypical leader seems to be someone assertive and capable of making decisions “on the go.”
 This isn’t the case for introverts because their very natures push them to question everything.
 That’s a valuable quality to have in a leader because this detailed analysis helps prevent many failures.